mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 2. A closely related function to :code:`read_data` is :code:`read_ensemble_data`.
 Like :code:`save_ensemble_data` it is mostly a loop to assemble an ensemble of atomic data using a sequence of calls to :code:`read_data`.
-The sequence of what to read is defined by arg 0 that is assumed to be a python list of ObjectIds of documents in a wf collection that define the ensemble.
+The sequence of what to read is defined by arg 0.
+That arg must be one of two things:
+    (a) a python list of ObjectIDs or (b) a cursor object created by a query that uniquely defines the ensemble contnts.
 The example code below illustrates how this is done.
-    This code fragment assumes the symbol source_id was set earlier by some other mechanism.  e.g. it could be extracted from a loop over the :code:`source` collection (or query the source collection) aimed at processing all (or a subset) of the sources defined there.
+    This code fragment assumes the variable :code:`source_id` was defined earlier and defines (a) a valid ObjectId in the source collection, and (b) has been defined in wf_TimeSeries previously by a cross-referencing function.
 Notice we also include a size check with the MongoDB function count_documents to impose constraints on the query.
 That is always good practice.